joshwlambert/relaxedDAISIEdep/README.md

 This package is tailored to the Peregrine High Performance Computer Cluster at the University of Groningen.

+A full guide to using the package and reproducing the analyses of Lambert et al. can be found in the vignette called 'Reproducibility'.

 ## Installation

 You can install the released version of relaxedDAISIE from [github](https://github.com/joshwlambert/relaxedDAISIE) with: